Computer Emergency Response Team for Healthcare

-Z-CERT is a Computer Emergency Response Team (CERT), developed specifically for institutions in the healthcare sector.
-Z-CERT offers specialized services to healthcare institutions with regards to optimal cyber security protection, and offers support in case an incident has occurred.
+Z-CERT is a Computer Emergency Response Team (CERT), developed specifically for institutions in the healthcare sector in the Netherlands.
+Z-CERT offers specialized services to healthcare institutions with regards to optimal cybersecurity protection, and offers support in case an incident has occurred.
 Z-CERT has in-depth knowledge of medical applications, medical networks and medical devices.

 At this moment all hospitals (ranging from academic “UMCs”, top clinical “STZ” to “General” hospitals) as well as mental healthcare institutions (“GGZ”) can register with Z-CERT as a participant (constituency).
 Z-CERT will be extending its services to other healthcare providers in the near future.

 Z-CERT closely collaborates with other (inter-)national CERTs, such as the National Cyber Security Center (NCSC) and the Information Security Service (ISS) for the municipalities, on a daily basis.
 Z-CERT is a foundation with a not-for-profit objective.

 In case a healthcare institution has been affected by an ICT security incident, Z-CERT will offer advice on the approach and best resolution method of the incident.
 Additionally, Z-CERT can conduct forensic research into the Modus Operandi, in order to minimize technical and financial damage as well as any reputation risk.

 On a periodic basis Z-CERT checks participants’ IP addresses and domain names for multiple blacklists (viruses, worms, botnets, etc.).
 In case any outcome on this comes back as positive, Z-CERT will immediately inform the participant(s) and offer advice.